National Conference demands judicial probe into civilian killings

-Opposition National Conference on Wednesday demanded a judicial probe into the killing of three youths in security forces firing near an encounter site in Budgam district of central Kashmir on Tuesday.
-“We demand judicial the probe into the gruesome killing of innocent civilians at Durbugh village of Chadoora yesterday,” National Conference General Secretary Ali Mohammed Sagar said, while addressing workers at party headquarters in Srinagar.
+Opposition National Conference on Wednesday demanded a judicial probe into the killing of three youths in security forces firing near an encounter site in Budgam district of central Kashmir yesterday.
+“We demand judicial the probe into the gruesome killing of innocent civilians at Durbugh village of Chadoora yesterday,” National Conference General Secretary Ali Mohammed Sagar said, while addressing workers at party headquarters here.

 The youths were killed when security forces opened fire to chase away protesters who tried to disrupt an anti-militancy operation.
 A militant was also killed.